lucidrains/block-recurrent-transformer-pytorch/README.md

 - [x] use dynamic positional bias
 - [x] add enhanced recurrence
 - [x] setup local attention blocks, as in the paper
+- [x] wrapper transformer class for training

+- [ ] take care of generation with recurrence in `RecurrentTrainWrapper`
 - [ ] think about giving memories information to the dynamic pos bias mlp
 - [ ] run a few experiments of fixed gating in regular transformers
 - [ ] add structured dropout to memories and states
 - [ ] make sure attention class can support batch-less dimensions (conditionals on einsum equations) and simplify some logic - allow for single head key / values too
-- [ ] wrapper transformer class for training and generating, auto-managing states and xl memories
 - [ ] revisit <a href="https://github.com/lucidrains/memformer">memformer</a>
 - [ ] test full system on enwik8 locally and ablate states and memories and see effects first  hand